 Orthotic Fabrication and Management - This service is done through our Human Performance Lab.
 It uses state of the art testing equipment and a full biomechanical evaluation to prescribe the exact foot orthotic needed to manage the patient’s symptoms.
 This information is then used to produce a custom fitted insert that is placed in the shoe.
 Custom ankle and knee braces are also prescribed here.

 Pelvic Floor Dysfunction & Urinary Incontinence - This type of therapy is treatment for patients suffering from urinary or fecal incontinence.
 It is also treatment for patients with pelvic pain issues.
 Possible diagnoses for patients who may benefit from this treatment include interstitial cystitis, vulvodynia, vaginismus, and pain with penetration.
-We also offer care for prenatal and postpartum women dealing with musculoskeletal issues at our Littlestown and York Street Rehab locations.
+We also offer care for prenatal and postpartum women dealing with musculoskeletal issues at our Littlestown and Cherry Tree Rehab locations.
 (Learn more about pelvic floor dysfunction on the Rehab FAQ page.)

 Sensory Integration Testing and Therapy - Sensory integration is how our bodies organize sensory information for use in daily functional skills.
 Children who demonstrate difficulties with movement and learning may have problems in processing sensory input.
 Hanover Hospital's Pediatric Specialty Therapy offers therapists who are trained and certified in testing and treatment of sensory integration problems that can impact a child's performance in functional activities at home, school or in the community.

-Sports Medicine - Our Sports Medicine services are staffed by Certified Athletic Trainers that work with clients in the Medical Fitness center or under contract with some of our local school districts.
+Sports Medicine Rehab - Our Sports Medicine services are staffed by Certified Athletic Trainers that work with clients in the Medical Fitness center or under contract with some of our local school districts.
 The Sports Medicine team also provides a multitude of educational opportunities to other staff and the public alike.

 Vestibular Rehab - This is the evaluation and treatment of dizziness and vertigo as well as the evaluation and treatment of gait and balance problems.
 At our Hillside Rehab Center's Human Performance Lab, this may also include testing and exercises utilizing the Smart Balance Manager® system.